richardandersen/DSEDiagnosticAnalyticParser/README.md

 There are two zip files that contain the required assemblies to run the application.
 These zip files are:

-- DSEDiagnosticAnalyticParser_Win64_V#.zip -- This file contains the assemblies that should be ran under MS-Windows x64.
-The .Net framework 4.0 is required.
+- DSEDiagnosticAnalyticParser_Win64_V#.zip -- This file contains the assemblies that should be ran under **MS-Windows x64**.
+The .Net framework 4.0 and 4.5.2 are required.

 - DSEDiagnosticAnalyticParser_Mono_V#.zip -- This file contains the assembiies that should be ran under Mono 4.6 (Linux, Mac OS X, Windows).
 Mono can be downloaded from the Mono Project websit (http://www.mono-project.com/download/).
 After installing Mono you can run the application using the following command line: `mono DSEDiagnosticAnalyticParserConsole.exe -?`
 Warning: The terminal (console) windows must be resized before running the application to at least '117X30'.
 If the windows is smaller than these specification, an exception will be thrown.